 All durable infant or toddler products, regardless of type, must currently meet certain children’s product safety requirements, such as those for lead in surface coatings, lead content, phthalate content (in certain circumstances), mandatory testing at a CPSC-accepted laboratory, certification, registration cards, and tracking labels and other markings.
 These requirements are detailed more fully below.

-In addition, those durable products for which the Commission has issued final regulations (and which are underlined above), must comply with additional safety requirements, which are usually physical and mechanical in nature.
+In addition, those durable products for which the Commission has issued final regulations must comply with additional safety requirements, which are usually physical and mechanical in nature.

 The manufacturer or importer is responsible for testing, certifying, labeling, and adding the registration card requirements to all of these products.

 In order to improve recall effectiveness, Congress has required that manufacturers of covered products:

 - Provide consumers with a postage-paid product registration card with each product;